WHAT WE DO

 But we also keep the lines of communication open with you throughout the home-buying process.
 We’re happy to answer any questions you may have afterward, answering emails, calls, and texts as quickly and efficiently as possible.
 We again aim to provide an EXPERIENCE that will give you the valuable information you need – and peace of mind for the future!

 SECOND – TruVision inspectors go above and beyond the minimum state standards.
 Crawl spaces are often too small for some inspectors to access, but not for TruVision inspectors.
-And we won’t just poke our head in the attic, but try to walk and investigate any area of the home we can.
+And we won’t just poke our head in the attic, but try to walk and investigate any and every area of the home we can.
 We look to ensure a quality and thorough inspection, investigating areas of your home you may never see, testing every available outlet, window, and door – items of which require only a “sampling” by the state minimum standards.

 (Termites & pier support failure)

-OK, SO HOW DO I SCHEDULE?
+HOW DO I SCHEDULE?

 Right now you’re juggling forms and documents that can be overwhelming and cumbersome to sort through.
 We hope to bring clarity and ease, making it simple and easy to schedule your inspection.